DerekYuntao/myblog/_posts/2020-07-27-CESM-flux-adjustment1.md

 $F_S^* = \frac{S^{obs}-S^{eq}}{τ_S}\quad    unit: g/kg/s$
 Note that $τ_T = HρC_p/μ_T$ and $τ_S = H/μ_S$

 There are two ways to restore SST and SSS in POP2.
 The first one is to add a restoring term (or artificial forcing) **in terms of flux** in heat and freshwater flux equations (forcing_shf/sfwf.F90).
 The second way is to add a restoring term **in terms of tendency** in temperature and salinity equations (forcing_shf/sfwf.F90).
-We want to make sure if we can get the same results.
-To understand what code is doing when restoring, we should first check what .
+We want to make sure if we can get the same results using arbitrary way to perform restoring or flux adjustment.
+Understanding the code is required!

 ## Way1: Starting from forcing_shf.F90